 Drug and Alcohol Education – SALT has 4 different Drug and Alcohol presentations that are age appropriate.
 Level 1 is for younger players (u13s-u15s) and parents are welcome to attend.
-Level 2 is for older youth, without any other adults in the room using the SALT Live Quiz platform.
+Level 2 is for older youth using the SALT Live Quiz platform.
 Level 3 is for the parents of the Level 2 participants and equips them in how to have the right conversations with their teenagers.
 Level 4 is for senior clubs.

 This course is largely about having real conversations.
 It also aims to reduce the stigma that still remains around mental health issues.
 Participants are offered practical examples of how to best position themselves to avoid mental health problems and are encouraged to ask good questions of their mates and to be open and honest about how they are coping.

 This unit challenges men to understand that disrespecting women, especially in regard to language can sometimes lead to domestic and sexual violence.
 Men are encouraged to speak up and intervene if they see someone at the club disrespecting a woman by word or action.
 Women need to be treated as equally valued members of society and it all starts with respect.

 This girls-only course is designed to empower 14-18 year old girls to challenge the narrow definition of what it means to be a girl.
 Girls are encouraged to identify their character strengths, to process the messages of society critically and to learn to listen to those within their circle of trust.
 The lives of 4 incredible women in football are used to inspire girls to use their strengths to overcome challenges and achieve their full potential.

 Participants are encouraged to be aware of both the positive and negative aspects of social media.
 Issues discussed include: our digital footprints, cyber bullying, pornography, online gambling, and sexting.
 This is an enjoyable and highly engaging presentation that also provides the essential information required to successfully navigate our current digital landscape.